SystemFw/blog/content/posts/data-oriented.md

 call `toRemote` to embed other cloud abilities in it, like `Storage`, `Exception` or `Random`.

 Ok, let's plan the implementation out.
-We need to start by grouping the batch of events by key, which we can do with:
+We need to group the batch of events by key, which we can do with:

 ```haskell
 List.groupMap : (a -> k) -> (a -> v) -> [a] -> Map k (List.Nonempty v)